-The inlet and exhaust valve seat inserts can be removed, when replacement becomes necessary, by means of Wisconsin Motor DF-68-A insert puller.
+The inlet and exhaust valve seat inserts can be removed, when replacement becomes necessary, by means of Wisconsin Motor DF-66-A insert puller.

 Before grinding valves, inspect valve guides for possible replacement.
 Refer to Valve Guide paragraph.
 The valve face is ground at 45° to the vertical center line of the valve stem and the valve seat insert should also be ground at a 45° angle.
 After grinding, lap valves in place until a uniform ring will show entirely around the face of the valve.
 Clean valves and wash block thoroughly with a hot solution of soap and water.
-Wipe cylinder walls with clean lint free rags and light engine oil.
+Wipe cylinder walls with clean lint free rags and light engine oil, especially if cylinders were rebored and honed.

 Valve guides in the cylinder block are easily replaceable by use of Wisconsin DF-72 driver tool.
+In reassembly; mount guides with inside chamfer down.
 The valve stem has a clearance of .003 to .005" in the guide.
-When the clearance becomes .007", the guides should be driven out and replaced.
+When the clearance becomes

+.007", the guides should be driven out and replaced with new guides.